Canaanite and Aramaic inscriptions: List of notable inscriptions

 The Sarcophagus of Eshmunazar II was the first of this type of inscription found anywhere in the Levant (modern Jordan, Israel, Lebanon, Palestine and Syria).

+Corpora

 The inscriptions written in ancient Northwest Semitic script (Canaanite and Aramaic) have been catalogued into multiple corpora (i.e., lists) over the last two centuries.
 The primary corpora to have been produced are as follows: